 Today, the Trust cares for 40 historic fire engines from manually drawn and pumped versions from the 18th century, 19th century horse-drawn types including steam powered pumps, early motorised pumps from the 1900’s, right through to those of the dramatic Blitz years of World War II, to more modern complex fire engines of the 1980’s.

-The Trust has also amassed some 8,000 separate items of firefighting and rescue equipment, uniforms, models, books, magazines and technical manuals, fire brigade badges, buttons and rank markings, and fire service historical administration, documentation going back more than two centuries.
+The Trust has also amassed some 8,000 separate items of firefighting and rescue equipment, uniforms, models, books, photographs, magazines and technical manuals, fire brigade badges, buttons and rank markings, and fire service historical administration, documentation going back more than two centuries.